nextthingco/docs/Gadget-docs/source/includes/_build.md

 ### 4. Add Service

-Containers that run from **onboot** like the “hello-world” example, will start in sequence from top to bottom.
-When their command process exits, the container will stop.
-The Blink container gets added as a service which will also run until its command process exits.
-The difference between services and onboot containers is that if a service container exits with a non-zero code, it will be automatically restarted.
+The **gpio** container gets added as a service which will also run until its command process exits.
 To learn more about the configurations of gadget.yml head over to the [Configuring Gadget.yml](http://ntc-docs-unstable.surge.sh/gadget.html#configuring-gadget-yml) section.

 ```
 gadget add service gpio